 3. Child’s Pose – Balasana

-The Child’s Pose is another simple yoga posture that can help to open and balance the throat chakra.
+Child’s Pose is another simple yoga posture that can help open and balance the throat chakra.

-In general, this chakra plays an important role in helping you to express your true thoughts and feelings.
+When this chakra is balanced it can encourage you to express your true thoughts and feelings.

 By opening and balancing the throat chakra through specific postures like the Child’s Pose, you may also find greater confidence in expressing yourself through art or other creative pursuits.